Mulatto Haitians: History

-After the French were expelled, Jean-Jacques Dessalines, a black ex-slave, became the first leader of an independent Haiti in 1804.
-Mulatto discontent with his rule resulted in his 1806 assassination and the establishment of a northern state ruled by ex-slaves (the State and later Kingdom of Haiti) and a southern one ruled by mulattoes (the Republic of Haiti).
-The partition ended with the victory of the mulatto faction under Jean-Pierre Boyer in 1820.
-This mulatto victory heralded the beginning of a lengthy period of mulatto domination of Haitian politics and society, whereby mulattos often controlled the levers of state and trade while the overwhelming majority of black Haitians remained agricultural laborers.
-Under President Boyer, the stagnation of the economy led to the lines between mulatto and black Haitians sharpening, with the mulatto establishment becoming the undisputed elite of the republic.
-However, black Haitians chafed under the decades of mulatto rule under Boyer, necessitating the establishment of a tactic dubbed politique de doublure lit. 'politics of the understudy', whereby black figureheads were installed as leaders with mulatto sponsorship, often for very brief and tumultuous terms.
+After the French were expelled, Jean-Jacques Dessalines, a Black ex-slave, became the first leader of an independent Haiti in 1804.
+Mulatto discontent with his rule resulted in his 1806 assassination and the establishment of a northern state ruled by ex-slaves (the State and later Kingdom of Haiti) and a southern one ruled by Mulattoes (the Republic of Haiti).
+Mulatto governance did not, however, herald a return of white supremacy; Pétion and Boyer kept the law ensuring automatic Black citizenship in place, and provided ample assistance to anti-slavery forces in the Americas.
+Regardless, partition ended with the victory of the Mulatto faction under Jean-Pierre Boyer in 1820.
+This victory heralded the beginning of a lengthy period of Mulatto domination in Haitian politics and society, whereby Mulattoes often controlled the levers of state and trade while the overwhelming majority of Black Haitians remained agricultural laborers.
+Mulatto ranks were reinforced by the immigration of mixed-race people from the United States, Cuba, Martinique, and elsewhere throughout the first half of the 19th century.

+Under President Boyer, the stagnation of the economy sharpened the lines between Mulatto and Black Haitians, with the Mulatto establishment becoming the undisputed elite of the republic.
+Black Haitians chafed under the decades of Mulatto rule under Boyer, necessitating the establishment of a tactic dubbed politique de doublure lit. 'politics of the understudy', whereby Black figureheads were installed as leaders with Mulatto sponsorship, often for very brief and tumultuous terms.
 The first such "understudy" was Philippe Guerrier.
-The system of politique de doublure mostly endured, with a notable interruption under the rule of Faustin Soulouque (1847-59), until the beginning of the US occupation of Haiti in 1915.
-Race relations continued to be defined by conflict between mulattos and black Haitians, particularly in the form of piquets and later cacos, rural black smallholders and tenants who periodically rose up in rebellion against the central, mulatto-dominated state.
-Additionally, after 1867, a two-party system emerged into a Liberal Party, which mostly represented the interests of the mulatto elite, and a National Party, which aligned itself with the black majority.
-Philippe Sudre Dartiguenave, a mulatto, became president upon the commencement of the US occupation, and his successors under American rule would also be mulattoes.
-Historians have identified the occupation as a retrenchment of mulatto power.
-However, mulattoes came to resent the occupation due to the paternalistic and racist attitudes of the occupying Marines, who treated mulattoes and blacks with equal disdain despite the distinct identities of each group (see one-drop rule).
+The system of politique de doublure mostly endured, with a notable interruption under the rule of Faustin Soulouque (1847–59), until the beginning of the US occupation of Haiti in 1915.
+Conflict continued to define relations between Mulattoes and Black Haitians, particularly in the form of piquets and later cacos, rural Black smallholders and tenants who periodically rose up in rebellion against the central, Mulatto-dominated state.
+After 1867, a two-party system emerged along color lines, with a Liberal Party mostly representing the Mulatto elite and a National Party that aligned itself with the Black majority.
+Under US occupation, Mulatto power became retrenched, with Philippe Sudré Dartiguenave the first in an unbroken line of Mulatto presidents, replacing politique de doublure with a visible American preference for light-skinned rule.
+Nevertheless, Mulattoes and Blacks both faced paternalism and racism from the occupying Marines due to the US' one drop rule, and so the Mulattoes also came to resent the occupation.